logancho/3D-Calcifer/README.md

 # Submission:

-Hi guys, it's me again.
+Hi!! it's me again.
 I somehow managed to get hw00 gh-pages working after a lot of time digging through stack overflow, but now it doesn't work again... so no github live demo... yet.
 I hate this ;-;

 That said, this project was sooo fun, and I'll probably be spending my weekend/who knows how long afterwards improving on it just because there's so many different things I want to do, but just didnt have enough time to implement.